durgaprsd04/DSP-and-DC-Lab/README.md

 ## Why contribute?
 Open Source development is one of the most intersting areas of the Computer Science.
 You get to learn a lot of good and stuff and find super awesome people.
 Probably the best way to learn anything!

 The motivation behind setting up this repository is to make interested people familiar with how GITHUB works and also give a brief introduction to other opensource alternatives to MATLAB.
 These tools are invaluable for any professional and academic reasearch and we believe that the right time to learn them is while still in college.
-You can contribute to this repo with whatever you could and hence be part of a fraternity trying to replace the costly propritary softwares with something we could get for free.
+You can contribute to this repo with whatever you could and hence be part of a fraternity trying to replace the costly propritary software with something we could get for free.

 #### If you cannot contribute in python, you could upload your working MATLAB code to the stock folder so that some one could work on it.

-Also, you can access a great article [here](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1), on how to get started with git.
-The community is awesome and you wouldn't be feeling deserted when you run into any trouble.
 ## Things to note while contributing
 * Note that this is an initiative to learn DCVS SCM and a good start for python newbies.
 * We value the correctness of the code.